Buffito/angular-for-finance-api/README.md

-# Angular Frontend for Transactions API
+# Angular Frontend for Finance API

-This application serves as an interface to interact with and test the API endpoints in my [transactions API](https://github.com/Buffito/flask-transaction-api).
+This application serves as an interface to interact with and test the API endpoints in my [Finance API](https://github.com/Buffito/finance-api).
 It was created both as a test for the API and as an opportunity to learn Angular.

 ### Installation